 Storing Crème Fraîche

 Crème fraîche should be stored in the refrigerator and used up to the use by date on the container.
 Once it is opened, use the crème fraîche within three days.
-Homemade crème fraîche should be kept in a sealed container in the refrigerator and used within the same time frame as store bought.
+Homemade crème fraîche should be kept in a sealed container in the refrigerator and used within the same time frame as store-bought, about two weeks.
 Crème fraîche should not be frozen.

 When to Use Crème Fraîche